Bestzivvv/event-camera-colour-reconstruction/README.md

 - reduced motion blur,
 - sparse data representation.

-However, a monochrome event camera does not directly provide RGB colour information.
+However, a monochrome event camera does not directly provide conventional RGB colour information.

-This project explores whether relative colour information can be inferred by illuminating the scene sequentially with **red, green, and blue light** and analysing the corresponding event responses.
+This project investigates whether relative colour-related information can be inferred by illuminating the scene sequentially with **red, green, and blue light** and analysing the corresponding event responses.

 The overall processing pipeline is: